Frobenius manifolds on orbits spaces: Finite subgroups of

-For $m=3$, we fix the invariant polynomials \be u_1=x^3 + y^3 + z^3,\ u_2 = x^3 y^3 + y^3 z^3 +z^3 x^3,\ u_3 = (x y z)^3. \ee The Hessian of $u_1$ defines a contravariant flat metric $\Omega_2$.
-This metric and its Christoffel symbols are almost linear in each variable $u_i$ and lemma \ref{almost linear} is applicable and we get three regular QFPM.
+The Hessian of $u_1$ defines a contravariant flat metric $\Omega_2$.
+This metric and its Christoffel symbols are almost linear in each variable $u_i$.
+We can and will apply Lemma \ref{almost linear} and we get three regular QFPM.
+From QFPM $(\Omega_2,\L_{\partial_{u_3}}\Omega_2)$, we get Frobenius manifold structure of type $B_3$.
+It has flat coordinates The QFPM $(\Omega_2,\L_{\partial_{u_2}}\Omega_2)$ leads to type $A_3$.
+It has flat coordinates